kube-vip/website/content/docs/modes/arp.md

 ### Control plane

 When using ARP with the control plane feature, then a leader election will take place in order to determine the leader.
-This leader will then host the control place IP address and use ARP (through a gratuitous ARP broadcast) to update the network accordingly.
+This leader will then host the control plane IP address and use ARP (through a gratuitous ARP broadcast) to update the network accordingly.

 ### Services